Use Titer Testing Wisely. Save Money and Serious Illness

 Reread this bold part once more.
 It’s the most common mistake many of you seem to be making.

-It’s shows up in again and again, across way too many dog group sites.
+It’s shows up again and again, across way too many dog group social media sites.

 It’s also the most dangerous mistake you can make.

 Titers will fall, eventually.
 Probably years from now (see #3 above).

 (Though, interestingly, rabies titers often continue to rise after vaccination has stopped.
 More than one of my holistic vet colleagues has measured this phenomenon.)